How to rank a new affiliate site easily and fast in Google is a thing of the past.

-When a website advertise they accept guest posts, that means it takes very little to convince them.
+When a website advertises they accept guest posts, which means it takes very little to convince them.

 However, that doesn’t means you should just send them an email right away.

-Instead, I recommend you spend some time to get on their radar.
+Instead, I recommend you spend some time getting on their radar.

-Share their stuff on Twitter, comment on their posts, link to them and let them know about it.
-Use all basic promotion techniques I mentioned earlier.
+Share their stuff on Twitter, comment on their posts, link to them, and let them know about it.
+Use all the basic promotion techniques I mentioned earlier.

 And THEN send them a pitch, which in my experience has a 100% success rate.